square/connect-java-sdk/docs/CustomersApi.md

 CreateCustomerCard

 Adds a card on file to an existing customer.
 As with charges, calls to &#x60;CreateCustomerCard&#x60; are idempotent.
 Multiple calls with the same card nonce return the same card record that was created with the provided nonce during the _first_ call.
+Cards on file are automatically updated on a monthly basis to confirm they are still valid and can be charged.

 ### Example
 ```java